Published Jul 20, 2022

 Does Medicare cover the full cost of a CPAP machine?

-Medicare doesn't cover the full cost of the CPAP machine and supplies, but it does cover 80% of the cost, leaving you to pay the remaining 20%.
+Medicare doesn't cover the full cost of the CPAP machine and supplies like nasal pillows, but it does cover 80% of the cost, leaving you to pay the remaining 20%.
+To make sure you get your CPAP covered, work with a doctor or equipment supplier who accepts assignments from Medicare.

 How long will Medicare help pay for the CPAP machine?

-If you use the machine without interruption, Medicare will cover 80% of the cost for 13 months.
+If you use the machine without interruption and out of medical necessity, Medicare will cover 80% of the cost for 13 months.
+Medicare makes rental payments during that time to a DME supplier.
+Medicare requires the beneficiary to consistently use the CPAP machine during this time as part of their compliance requirements.
 After that period, the CPAP machine will be paid in full and will belong to you.

 Related articles